+INCB57643 is a BRD inhibitor.
 BRDs are a family of proteins which play important roles in mediating gene transcription, most notably by facilitating the expression of oncogenes such as MYC, one of the most frequently dysregulated oncogenes in all human cancer.
-We have two BRD inhibitors, INCB54329 and INCB57643, in open-label dose-escalation trials in patients with advanced malignancies.
-The evaluation of these two compounds has enabled an assessment of relative pharmacodynamics and, based on these emerging data, we have now decided to focus our development activities on INCB57643.

 INCB53914 is a pan-PIM kinase inhibitor that has demonstrated potency and selectivity in preclinical studies.
 PIM kinases integrate signals from multiple pathways important for the survival and proliferation of malignant cells.
 Over expression of PIM kinases has been reported in human hematological cancers with each isoform showing a distinct expression pattern among the various malignancy subtypes.
-A clinical trial of INCB53914 in advanced malignancies is underway.